netobserv/multi-cloud-research/doc/mbg.md

 The **details** pod actually sits in the **west** cluster, but its service is available on the **east** cluster.

-Only entities (pods and services) that actually send traffic between each other are shown in the graphs.
+Only entities (pods and services) that actually send traffic between each other and produce flow logs are shown in the graphs.